DECEMBER

 This image shows ‘my understanding’ of the changes to Oecanthinae based on DNA testing here: Campos, L.D.de, Souza-Dias, P.G.B., Audino, J.A., Desutter-Grandcolas, L. & Nihei, S.S.
 (2022) The fifth family of the true crickets (Insecta: Orthoptera: Ensifera: Grylloidea), Oecanthidae defin. nov.: phylogenetic relationships and divergence times.
 Zoological Journal of the Linnean Society, 20, 1–44.

-I study only Oecanthus and Neoxabea, and make some iNaturalist ID’s of Xabea and Hawaiian species.
+I study only Oecanthus and Neoxabea, and make some iNaturalist ID’s of Xabea and Oecanthus capensis.
 I do not have knowledge of Diatrypa and do not intend to study them.
 I may have suggested some ID’s of Viphyus, Oecanthodes or Stenoecanthus – but usually try to back them up with references or reaching out to experts in those genera.

 DEC 22 – Rearing and Plastics Heads Up & Question

-One season in the years of 2008 through 2013 I raised Oecanthus pini nymphs, but had to release them in their 5th instar stage because they seemed to be failing to thrive.
+One season in a year prior to 2013 I raised Oecanthus pini nymphs, but had to release them in their 5th instar stage because they seemed to be failing to thrive.
 I also had raised a nymph of O. exclamationis in 2008 which did manage to develop to adulthood, but somehow seemed less robust than he should have been.
-In both situations, they had been found or emerged from conifer stems, and I occasionally witnessed them perched or nibbling on the small plastic water bottle caps I used to hold food or water.
+In both situations, they had been found on a conifer or emerged from conifer stems, and I occasionally witnessed them perched or nibbling on the small plastic water bottle caps I used to hold food or water.
 At the time I found it interesting, and over those years raised four other species of nymphs, but none nibbled on the plastic and were not conifer dwellers.

 I had tried to do some research online, and did manage to find an article focused on terpenoids: Some paper products can mimic juvenile insect hormones.
 These hormones are necessary for instar molting.
 Some paper products can have a mixture of terpenoids used in the wood pulp.
 These compounds were found only in American and Canadian balsam fir and not in European trees.